example42/Example42-tutorials/slides/use42/10_HowToUseExample42modules.md

           },
         }

-  - The Hash values can be used in your custom templates:
-  -- Allow management of any kind of configuration parameter -- Provide endless configuration values without adding new parameters

-  - Works only for parameters used in templates on in custom classes

-# CUSTOM OPTIONS IN TEMPLATES

-  - Pass to the module custom options:

-        class { 'openssh':
-          template => 'site/ssh/sshd.conf.erb',
-          options  => {
-            'LogLevel' => 'INFO',
-            'UsePAM'   => 'yes',
-          },
-        }

-  - The options_lookup (Use the option value or set a default)
+  - The Hash values can be used in your custom templates with the **options_lookup** function (Use the option value or set a default)

         UsePAM <%= scope.function_options_lookup(['UsePAM','no']) %>
         LogLevel <%= scope.function_options_lookup(['LogLevel','INFO']) %>

+  - This allows management of any kind of configuration parameter:

+    Provide endless configuration values without adding new parameters

 # CUSTOMIZE: CUSTOM CLASS